A career in arboriculture will suit you if you are interested in the care of trees, have a good head for heights and enjoy working outdoors

 - There are good employment opportunities for skilled and qualified people.
 Expansion within the arboriculture industry has led to a significant increase in demand for arboriculture specialists who can work alongside allied professionals such as planners, landscape architects and environmental consultants.
 Competition is strong for work within well-established companies.

 - The role can be physically demanding, especially in more junior/trainee positions.
 A good head for heights is needed and the high-risk nature of the work means insurance costs can be very high for self-employed arborists and arboriculturists.

 - There is frequent travel within the working day with occasional overnight absence from home.

-An MSc course in forestry is run by the University of Aberdeen.
-Other institutions offer Masters courses and research opportunities specialising in environmental forestry, agroforestry, forest ecosystem management, sustainable tropical forestry, and conservation and forest protection.
-These institutions include:
+The University of Aberdeen runs an MSc in Environmental and Forest Management.
+Other institutions, such as Bangor University and the University of Cumbria offer Masters courses and research opportunities specialising in environmental forestry, agroforestry, forest ecosystem management, sustainable tropical forestry, and conservation and forest protection.

 Certificates of competence, which are now legally required if you are to practise skills such as operating a chainsaw are provided by the City & Guilds Land Based Services.

 You can find general information about a career in arboriculture on the Forestry Commission and Lantra: The Sector Skills Council for the Environmental and Land-based Sector websites.

 You will need to have:

 - an aptitude for outdoor pursuits.